Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 You must contact firstname.lastname@example.org to obtain approval for advertising, marketing or other commercial users.

 Ford Media Center

-Joseph Bakaj is vice president, Product Development, Ford of Europe, effective Nov.
-1, 2013.
+Joseph Bakaj is vice president, Product Development, Ford of Europe.

-Bakaj is responsible for all product programs for the company’s European operations and reports to Stephen Odell, executive vice president and president, Europe, Middle East and Africa and Raj Nair, group vice president, Global Product Development.
+Bakaj has served in the position since Nov.
+1, 2013, with responsibility for all product programs for the company’s European operations.
+He reports to Steven Armstrong, group vice president and president, Europe, Middle East and Africa, and Hau Thai-Tang, executive vice president, Product Development and Purchasing.

 Prior to this role, Bakaj served as vice president, Powertrain Engineering, responsible for overseeing all engine and transmission engineering worldwide, beginning in January 2011.

 In April 2008, Bakaj was appointed vice president, Global Product Programs, Ford Motor Company, and vice president, Product Development, Ford of Europe.